Light & Wobbly sponge cheesecake

 Over a warm water bath whisk cream cheese till smooth,

 Microwave the milk and butter for 1min on high

 Whisk into batter

 Add salt, vanilla and lemon juice

-Remove from water bath, sift in cake flour and corn starch
+Remove from water bath, sift in cake flour and corn starch and stir into mixture

 Using an electric mixer, whisk egg whites on LOW till foamy

 Add cream of tartar and whisk on high speed till the bubbles become very small and meringue starts to thicken

 Still on high, slowly add the caster sugar